Identification of Gravitational-waves from Extreme Mass Ratio Inspirals: Three stage signal search

 To check the similarity of the phenomenological waveform to the physical waveform, we calculate their mismatch, which is defined as

 where a and b are the phenomenological waveform and the physical waveform, respectively.
-The mismatch between the phenomenological and the physical waveforms for different orbital parameters $p$ and $e$ is shown in Fig.~\ref{fig:p_e_mismatch}.
-Here, we consider a short time segment of $0.1\,{\rm yr}$ and fix other physical parameters, such as $M =10^{6}\,\rm M_{\odot}$, $\mu = 10\,\rm M_{\odot}$.
-The dashed line indicates the $p-e$-evolution of the signal from (8.5,0.2) to (6.43, 0.165).
+We demonstrate the efficacy of the phenomenological waveform by showing the mismatch between the physical waveform in Fig. ~\ref{fig:p_e_mismatch}.
+Each point in the figure represents a set of physical parameters, and all other parameters are fixed to the same values, such as $M =10^{6}\,\rm M_{\odot}$, $\mu = 10\,\rm M_{\odot}$.
+Then we let this parameter set evolve for the initial 0.1 year, obtaining the phase evolution and the physical waveform.
+The mismatch of the best-fit phenomenological waveform and the physical waveform is calculated with Eq. \ref{eq:phase_fitting}.
+For better intuition, we indicate the $p-e$-evolution of a signal from (8.5,0.2) to (6.43, 0.165) with the dashed line.
 The red solid line marks where the time from $(p,e)$ to plunge is $0.3\,{\rm yr}$, {\it i.e.}, a source with parameters on the right side from the red line needs longer than $0.3\,{\rm yr}$ to plunge.
 We can observe that regions to the right side of the red line show good consistency between the phenomenological waveform and the physical waveform.
-Considering shorter time segments for the semi-coherent search can further increase the applicable range for phenomenological waveform~\cite{gair2004event}.
+Considering shorter time segments for the semicoherent search can further increase the applicable range for phenomenological waveform~\cite{gair2004event}.

-\subsubsection{Template Search}
+\subsubsection{Template search}

-At this stage, a semi-coherent approach is adopted to search with the phenomenological waveforms.
-Semi-coherent methods relax the stringent requirements on the phase accuracy of the models, combined with the usage of simpler waveforms like phenomenological waveforms for the search, the total computational time can be hugely compressed \cite{gair2004event}.
-In exchange, the semi-coherent likelihood leads to wider posterior distributions, particularly on those parameters that strongly influence the phase of the GW signal.
-Semi-coherent methods are widely used in searches for continuous waves in LIGO/Virgo data~\cite{riles2023searches,prix2012search}.
+At this stage, a semicoherent approach is adopted to search with the phenomenological waveforms.
+Semicoherent methods relax the stringent requirements on the phase accuracy of the models, combined with the usage of simpler waveforms like phenomenological waveforms for the search, the total computational time can be hugely compressed \cite{gair2004event}.
+In exchange, the semicoherent likelihood leads to wider posterior distributions, particularly on those parameters that strongly influence the phase of the GW signal.
+Semicoherent methods are widely used in searches for continuous waves in LIGO/Virgo data~\cite{riles2023searches,prix2012search}.
 Here, we divided the data into five segments, each with a duration of $0.1\,{\rm yr}$.
-Notice that the validity of the phenomlogical waveform drops significantly when the system approaches merge, in practise only the results from the first three segments were used.
+Notice that the validity of the phenomenological waveform drops significantly when the system approaches merge, in practise only the results from the first three segments were used.

 In each segment, we search using three different harmonic modes of the phenomenological waveforms.
 We sample the posterior distribution of the phenomenological parameters for each harmonic mode within each segment.
 The posterior probability distribution of the parameters $p(\theta|d)$ can be obtained using a Bayesian analysis